pascalhabluetzel/CDS-miner/README.md

 # CDS-miner

-CDS-miner aligns a list of query CDS in fasta format to a genome assembly to retreive similar CDS above a specific threshold.
+CDS-miner aligns a list of query CDS in fasta format to a genome assembly in order to retreive similar CDS above a specific threshold.
 It works for eukaryote genomes with intron-exon structure.

 ## Dependencies